 As dean, Lee will continue the strong tradition of rigorous academics in the school, while also fostering a deeper sense of community.
 “Since the school of biblical and ministry studies has a central place in life at Cedarville, I hope that I can serve the entire campus through engaging and challenging classes and discipling relationships with students that encourage collegiality among the University faculty,” Lee said.

 Lee also expressed his excitement for the University’s bright future, dedication to Christ-centered learning and focus on the inerrancy of Scripture.
 “I am thrilled to be a part of a campus community that believes we best serve our families, churches and communities through humble obedience to God’s purposes,” Lee said.
 “What a blessing to be in a place where I will be around the sharpest minds who have hearts that are surrendered to God.”

-Originally from Mobile, Ala., Lee holds a Doctor of Philosophy from the University of Aberdeen in Aberdeen, Scotland.
+Originally from Mobile, Ala., Lee holds a Doctor of Historical Theology from the University of Aberdeen in Aberdeen, Scotland.
 Lee received numerous scholarships and research awards throughout his academic career, and he was also awarded multiple professional honors, including being named Who’s Who Among America’s Teachers in 2007.